-Forum brings together leaders from business, law and government with students at the Mason School of Business, William & Mary Law School
+Forum brings together leaders from business, law and government with students at the Raymond A. Mason School of Business, William & Mary Law School

-The Mason School of Business at the College of William & Mary and William & Mary Law School announce the Third Annual of the McGlothlin Leadership Forum.
+The Raymond A. Mason School of Business at William & Mary and William & Mary Law School announce the Third Annual of the McGlothlin Leadership Forum.

 Named in honor of James McGlothlin, Chairman and CEO of The United Company, this year’s edition of the Forum will be October 8-10, 2013.

 The Forum will feature a series of discussions between and among the McGlothlin Leadership Forum Fellows — pre-eminent leaders in their fields — and students and faculty of the business and law schools, culminating in a plenary session of open exchange, active debate, and analysis of the challenges of the global economy and the political, legal, and free enterprise systems that comprise it.
 The Forum Fellows will be chosen annually and exemplify the pinnacle of leadership, vision, integrity, and revolutionary thinking.

 - Sen. Evan Bayh — Partner at McGuireWoods LLP, Senior Advisor at Apollo Global Management and Former United States Senator from Indiana

 - Glenn H. Hutchins — Co-founder, Silver Lake